enhancedformysql/enhancedformysql/README.md

 **15. Why do we place such importance on high concurrency capabilities?**

 In cross-datacenter scenarios, high availability clusters must support high concurrency.
 Additionally, online environments often include thinking time, further emphasizing the need for high concurrency.
 Amdahl's Law indicates that in synchronous cluster environments, network latency is a significant factor, which means the benefits of single-machine optimizations may not translate effectively to clusters.
-This highlights the essential difference between cluster testing and MySQL single-machine performance.
+This underscores the key difference between cluster performance and single-machine MySQL performance.
 Thus, testing environments should closely mirror online environments to ensure the authenticity of the results.

 **16. How do we merge the official code in our open-source project?**